-These qualifications are not listed on the DfE 16 – 19 performance tables but have been submitted for listing because they are designed to meet the requirements of the Key Stage 5 performance tables.
+These qualifications are not listed on the DfE 16 – 19 performance tables but have been designed to meet the requirements of the Key Stage 5 performance tables.

 - Northern Ireland